Sustainability FAQ

 You can recycle plastic bottles, metal cans, glass jars, paper, and cardboard on campus.
 Make sure to keep cups out of the recycling bins!

 When in doubt, throw it out!
+This helps reduce contamination in our waste streams.

 For more information on how to sort waste, click here!